neoforged/.github/primers/26.1/index.md

     - `Feature#markForPostProcessing` - Marks the position for post processing, apply and first ticks or updating the states based on its neighbors.
 - `net.minecraft.world.level.levelgen.feature.configurations.BlockBlobConfiguration` - The configuration for the block blob feature.
 - `net.minecraft.world.level.levelgen.feature.trunkplacers.TrunkPlacer#getBaseHeight` - Returns the minimum height of the trunk.
-- `net.minecraft.world.level.levelgen.feature.stateproviders.RuleBasedBlockStateProvider#ifTrueThenProvide` - If the predicate is true, provide the given block.
 - `net.minecraft.world.level.material`
     - `FluidState#isFull` - If the fluid amount is eight.
     - `LavaFluid#LIGHT_EMISSION` - The amount of light the lava fluid emits.